 The presidential campaign of 1800 featured two Founding Fathers competing for the top office.
 President John Adams ran for re-election against Vice President Thomas Jefferson.
 Though the men had been friends in the past, they now held very different political views.
 Adams represented Federalist interests while Jefferson was a Democratic-Republican.
 As a result, the campaign was very contentious.

 The 1800 election brought the first significant use of partisan mudslinging, the use of accusations and insults to damage the reputation of a political opponent.
-Watch the short video to learn about the actions of Adams and Jefferson in this election and reflect on the following questions:
+Read this short blog post from PBS Newshour to learn about the actions of Adams and Jefferson in this election campaign and reflect on the following questions:

 - What role did religion have in the campaign of 1800?